influxdata/telegraf/README.md

 New plugins are designed to be easy to contribute, we'll eagerly accept pull requests and will manage the set of plugins that Telegraf supports.

+## Try in Browser :rocket:

+You can try Telegraf right in your browser in the [Telegraf playground](https://rootnroll.com/d/telegraf/).

 ## Contributing

 There are many ways to contribute: